momentumfrc/blinky-lights/docs/hardware.md

 ### ESD Mitigation
 1. Keep the leads as short as possible between the LED strip, power supply, and microcontroller/RoboRIO
-2. Attach a 1000uF capacitor accross the power leads of the LED strip
+2. Attach a 1000uF capacitor across the power leads of the LED strip
 3. Add a 300 - 500 ohm resistor between the microcontroller/RoboRIO and the LED strip's
 data line